Tea Party Patriots

 Almost Persuaded

 This is a poem I wrote on January 13, 2011, after our mid-week service.
 Agrippa was mentioned as an example for one of the points.
-Honestly, I really did't know what I was writing until after wrote it.
-I've written tons of poems, but this one is completely different froom any of them, as in the style, rhyme scheme, line length, etc. I never would have written this poem.
+Honestly, I really didn't know what I was writing until after wrote it.
+I've written tons of poems, but this one is completely different from any of them, as in the style, rhyme scheme, line length, etc. I never would have written this poem.
 I think, really, I didn't write it, the Holy Spirit did through me.
 What I'm saying is that, really, the credit belongs to God, not me.
 Anyway. . .

 Almost Persuaded